bioconda/bioconda.github.io/_sources/recipes/batch_brb/README.rst.txt

    :replaces_section_title:
    :noindex:

-   A tool for the automation of best reciprocal BLAST and phylogenetic analysis using FastTree
+   A tool for the automation of best reciprocal BLAST and phylogenetic analysis using FastTree.

    :homepage: https://github.com/erin-r-butterfield/batch_brb
    :license: GPL3